da-hui66/Sync/Notes/quick-notes.md

+is there a need for errand sweats or can just wear regular clothes

+# FIREFOX

+custom CSS
+harden

-# vscode markdown tutorial
+# PRODUCTIVTY

+use nested repositories

+# VSCODE MARKDOWN

-- how to make wiki/TOC
+how to make wiki/TOC
-- how to make kanban?
+how to make kanban?
-- how to convert markdown to pdf
-- markdown extensions
-- todo.md
-- interactive todo list
-- how to make kanban from list
+how to convert markdown to pdf markdown extensions todo.md interactive todo list how to make kanban from list markdown tutorial

-# CLOTHES
+# SWEATS

 only long sleeve shirts for home instead of sweats? use thermals under clothes to run instead of sweats?